 The more weight you lose, the harder the rubber band pulls you back towards your set point, requiring greater effort to maintain a calorie deficit.
 Previous dieting attempts can further slow metabolism, while psychological fatigue and motivation dips make consistency harder.

 Long-term weight maintenance below your set point demands permanent habit changes.
-Returning to old behaviors often leads to rapid weight regain.
+Returning to old behaviors, most commonly carbs and snacking, often leads to rapid weight regain.
 Sustainable routines are essential for both breaking plateaus and keeping the weight off.

 You’re likely in a plateau if: